ChaseFlorell/Infinitas.FeedModlr/readme.md

 #Infinitas.FeedModlr#

-This simple `C#` project is designed to help model public feed into usable Model Objects for your projects.
+This simple `C#` project is designed to help model public feeds into usable Model Objects for your projects.

 ##Current Support:
 - [SmugMug][1]
    - Gallery Feed

 ##Usage:
-Using the modlr is quite simple.
-If you'd like to get a gallery, simply do the following.

 #####SmugMug Examples: